quarkslab/kdigger/README.md

 [here](https://github.com/quarkslab/kdigger/blob/master/commands/root.go#L71).
 I will be happy to see your PR!

-If you have any other ideas or advice, consider opening an issue.
+If you have any other ideas or advice, consider opening an issue or directly contact me @mtardy_ on twitter or by email.

 ## License